vlang/v/doc/docs.md

 }
 ```
 Here `a` is stored on the stack since it's address never leaves the function `f()`.
-However a reference to `b` is part of `r` which is returned.
+However a reference to `b` is part of `e` which is returned.
 Also a reference to
 `c` is returned.
 For this reason `r` and `c` will be heap allocated.

-Things become less obvious when a reference on an object is passed as function argument:
+Things become less obvious when a reference to an object is passed as function argument:

 ```v
 struct MyStruct {